 In July 2010, I’d made the big decision to leave the PhD program.
 I was back working part-time at my old job, turning over the strange things I’d experienced.
 And feeling a bit adrift.
 The PhD promised a roadmap of sorts, after all, and I’d just balled up that map and thrown it out the window.

-As i wondered what my next step would be, Christine Kane offered her Uplevel Your Life seminar.
+As i wondered what my next step would be, Christine Kane offered her Uplevel Your Life seminar (affiliate link).
 I can’t remember how I ran across her web site, but I had added her to my short list of RSS feeds and then signed up for her newsletter.
-I liked her story – she’d made herself into a singer/songwriter, then entrepreneur and coach – and her blog posts struck me as sensible and sane bits of self-management advice.
+I liked her story – she’d made herself into a singer/songwriter, then entrepreneur, then coach – and her blog posts struck me as sensible and sane bits of self-management advice.

 Here are some of the things I remember about Christine’s course:

 - I liked receiving an email every day for the 49 days of the course.
 I always looked forward to what would come next.
 The daily anticipation definitely added to the positive excitement surrounding the workshop.

 - I liked the self-examination aspects.
 I’d lost touch with some basics about myself and while I can’t say I’m absolutely clear yet, this was the perfect time to ask those deeper questions.

 - She provides a bewildering number of exercises, questionnaires, and tools – including the Essential Leak Repair List and the Gratitudes, Gifts, and Gains practice – that if you make them a part of your daily/weekly/monthly habits, will certainly change how you think about your patterns and make you more mindful of what you’re creating or inviting in to your life.